South Africa marks 20 years of freedom ahead of election

 "Most people have houses, electricity, and all those basic things, the ANC has brought a lot of change in our lives," said Njabulo Shabalala, 29, an unemployed man who told Reuters he planned to vote for the ruling party.

-Pretoria was also conferring National Orders, its highest honor, on Sunday to individuals who have made contributions to the nation.
-Among those honored is British musician Jerry Dammers, who wrote the 1980s song "Free Nelson Mandela".
+Pretoria was also conferring National Orders, its highest honour, on Sunday to individuals who have made contributions to the nation.
+Among those honoured is British musician Jerry Dammers, who wrote the 1980s song "Free Nelson Mandela".

 (Writing by Ed Stoddard; Editing by Stephen Powell)